Reckhoner/reduxAngular/README.md

 # reduxAngular
-This is a test site to lear redux aplicable to angular
+This is a test site to lear redux aplicable to angularcl